 Title of the presentation: "Can computers treat sick brains?"

 Ali Osman Ulusoy, Andreas Geiger, and Michael J. Black.
 Best Paper Award, International Conference on 3D Vision (3DV), 2015, for the paper "Towards Probabilistic Volumetric Reconstruction using Ray Potentials."

 Jakob Zscheischler: Otto-Hahn-Medal for his PhD Thesis "A global analysis of extreme events and consequences for the terrestrial carbon cycle", performed at the MPI for Intelligent Systems, Tübingen and the MPI for Biogeochemistry, Jena.

 - More Information Jakob Zscheischler

-Wenqi Yu receives a Humboldt Postdoctoral fellowship.
+Wenqi Yu received a Humboldt Postdoctoral fellowship.

-Wendong Wang receives a Humboldt Postdoctoral fellowship.
+Wendong Wang received a Humboldt Postdoctoral fellowship.

 Katharina Muelling: Award for Extraordinary Scientific Achievement for her Ph.D. thesis by the "Freunde der TU Darmstadt".